A predictive dialer can increase agent productivity by almost 300%.

 Power dialer vs. predictive dialer: things to consider when choosing the right dialer

 Although the use cases might give you a good understanding of what dialer would be best for you, there are a few more things you need to consider.
-Since there is no definitive rule for the use cases of power and predictive dialers, taking these factors into account will help you make a better decision.
+Since there is no definitive rule for the use cases of power and a predictive dialer, taking these factors into account will help you make a better decision.

 Call Ring time